EMMC-ASBL/tripper/docs/datadoc/keywords.md

 <!-- Do not edit!
 This file is generated with Tripper.
 Edit the keywords.yaml file instead. -->

 # Keywords
-The tables below lists the keywords the theme None.
+The tables below lists the keywords for the theme None.

 The meaning of the columns are as follows: